davidkutt/amo-shop/ai/prd.md

 - **Feedback:** User actions (button/tab presses) must be confirmed with **light haptic feedback**.

 ### 2.6.
 Styling Requirements
-**CRITICAL: NativeWind classes MUST ALWAYS be used instead of regular React Native StyleSheet styling throughout the entire application.** This ensures consistency with the design system and enables proper theming.
-All components should use className props with Tailwind CSS classes rather than StyleSheet.create().
+**CRITICAL: Shopify Restyle MUST ALWAYS be used instead of regular React Native StyleSheet styling throughout the entire application.** This ensures consistency with the design system and enables proper theming.
+All components should use Restyle's `createRestyleComponent` and theme-based styling rather than StyleSheet.create().

 ### 2.7.
 Import Path Requirements
-**CRITICAL: Always use the configured path aliases from tsconfig.json instead of relative imports.** This ensures better maintainability and consistency across the codebase.
+**CRITICAL: Always use the configured path aliases from babel.config.js instead of relative imports.** This ensures better maintainability and consistency across the codebase.
 Use the following path aliases:

 - `components/*` for component imports
 - `screens/*` for screen imports